synolia/SyliusAdminOAuthPlugin/README.md

 ## Features

-* Allow your admin users to subscribe / connect with Oauth providers.
+* Allow your admin users to subscribe and sign in with Oauth providers :
+    * Google
+    * Microsoft
 * Allow domain connexion management.

 ## Requirements